onflow/flow-cli/docs/create-accounts.md

 - Valid inputs: `"SHA2_256", "SHA3_256"`
 - Default: `"SHA3_256"`

-Specify the hashing algorithm that will be paired with the public key upon account creation.
+Specify the hash algorithm that will be paired with the public key upon account creation.

 ### Signer

 - Flag: `--signer`
-- Valid inputs: the name of an account defined in `flow.json`
+- Valid inputs: the name of an account defined in `flow.json`.

 Specify the name of the account that will be used to sign the transaction and pay the account creation fee.